 I previously reviewed the language arts courses for the elementary grades from The Good and the Beautiful in a very lengthy review.
-When they introduced the third edition of Language Arts: Level Four, I had to write a separate review for that course because that review alone had to be rather long to give me space to describe it properly.
+When they introduced the third edition of Language Arts: Level Four, I had to write a separate review because that review alone needed a lot of space to describe it properly.
 Level Four has much in common with the rest of the series, but it also has some innovative features that deserve mention.

 The 270-page course book presents one lesson per day for four days each week.
-It has very brief instructions for the parent at the beginning of each lesson that let them know what they will need to do.
+It has very brief instructions for the parent at the beginning of each lesson.
 Otherwise, the lessons are written directly to students so they can work independently.
 They just follow along in order.

-The instruction for grammar, usage, and punctuation has the potential to become redundant as occurs in so many language arts programs.
-So Level Four has three section reviews that test students in these areas.
+In many language arts programs, the instruction on grammar, usage, and punctuation has the potential to become redundant.
+To avoid needless grammar practice, Level Four has three section reviews that test students in these areas.
 Then students are assigned additional practice on only the concepts they haven't mastered.
 (This is a brilliant idea!)
-It doesn't eliminate all of the potential for redundancy, but it does help.
+It doesn't eliminate all redundancy, but it does help.

-The Spelling & Writing Level Four Workshops lessons correlate with the course book but concentrate on spelling and composition skills.
+The Spelling & Writing lessons correlate with the course book but concentrate on spelling and composition skills.
 Students will do a spelling workshop one day and a writing workshop the next day, continually alternating between them in this 210-page book.

 The spelling lessons have students work with rules, spelling patterns, base words, suffixes, prefixes, contractions, and challenging words.
-A chart of Challenging Spelling Words in the appendix--with words such as wrist, tongue, nephew, and scissors--is the source for some of the words the student will study.
+A chart of Challenging Spelling Words in the appendix--with words such as wrist, tongue, nephew, and scissors—is the source for some of the words the student will study.
 Students are initially quizzed on those words to identify precisely the words they need to work on.
-An additional list with bonus words is available for students who need more of a challenge.
+An additional list with harder words is available for students who need more of a challenge.
 The spelling activities are very creative, varying from lesson to lesson.
-They include a few traditional-type exercises, but most activities are unique and are designed to suit various learning styles.
+For instance, page 27 has an image with 17 trees spread out over the page.
+Students are to draw roads between the trees, then write their words on the roads.
+The lessons include a few traditional exercises, but most activities are unique and are designed to suit various learning styles.
 There are no traditional spelling tests.
 This entire approach to spelling is very innovative.

-The writing instruction is very well developed in the Spelling & Writing Level Four Workshops lessons.
-Many different strategies are used as children learn to write paragraphs, poems, letters, informative essays, and how to rewrite information for reports.
+The writing instruction is very well developed in the Spelling & Writing Level Four: Workshops lessons.
+Many different strategies are used as children learn to write paragraphs, poems, letters, and informative essays.
 Sometimes they will work with excerpts written by well-known authors.
-Students are also introduced to proofreading.
+They also learn how to rewrite research information for reports (to avoid plagiarism), and they are introduced to proofreading.

 The integration of subject areas around themes occurs in a number of ways.
-For instance, when students learn about the artist Carl Frederik Aagaard in their course book, they have a related art appreciation activity within a writing lesson that is used to inspire students to write a poem.
-In another instance, students are reading a story in one of the readers that relates to Italy.
-The coursebook has lovely artwork showing Italian landscapes.
-The Italian landscapes are tied in with an art activity as well as with sentence diagramming.
-This is followed immediately by a geography lesson on Venice, Italy.
-It sounds a bit odd when I write about it, but the integration often flows in this meandering fashion.
+For instance, when students learn about the artist Carl Frederik Aagaard in their course book, they have a related art-appreciation activity that is used to inspire students to write a poem.
+In another instance, students read a story related to Italy.
+The course book has lovely artwork showing Italian landscapes that are tied in with an art activity as well as with Italy-related sentences for diagramming.
+This is followed immediately by a geography lesson about Venice, Italy.
+The integration often flows in this meandering fashion.

 Children will do a good deal of independent reading using the World Biographies Reader and the Personal Reader.
-Both books include a large percentage of stories about people of various racial and ethnic backgrounds.
-Children are also supposed to read for about 20 minutes a day from recommended literature on their level.
+Both books include a large percentage of stories about people of various racial and ethnic backgrounds so that children learn about those different from themselves.
+Children are also supposed to read for about 20 minutes a day from literature on their level.

 In addition, reading skills are also developed with the Challenging Sentence Climb.
-Eight "ladders" in the appendix of the Spelling & Writing Level Four Workshops book each present nine sentences that include challenging vocabulary words in context.
+Eight "ladders" in the appendix of the Spelling & Writing book each present nine sentences that include challenging vocabulary words that are used in contexts that help students decipher their meanings.
 For instance, one sentence on the second ladder reads, "The young child felt gratification when she succeeded in correcting her illegible handwriting."
-Children practice reading all nine sentences (one at a time) until they can read them fluently.
-The ladders are presented in association with colorful images of homes and a colorful bird from different cultures and countries.
+Children practice reading each of the nine sentences until they can read it fluently, then move on to the next.

 Geography instruction teaches some basic concepts such as cardinal directions, map reading, and types of maps.
 It also focuses on particular countries or geographic features such as Belgium, Mt.
-Everest, the Mediterranean, and, Washington D.C.
-You will need tracing paper for some map work since students will trace maps from the book, labeling their traced maps rather than writing in the book.
+Everest, the Mediterranean, and Washington D.C.
+You will need tracing paper for some map work since students will trace maps from the book.
+They will label their traced maps rather than writing in the book.

 As with the other language arts courses for grades one through five from The Good and The Beautiful, PDF files for all course components are free!
-Printed books are available for purchase.
+You need to print only the pages on which children need to write.
+However, printed books are available for purchase.
 Also, a free PDF answer key is available at the publisher's website.